-Like virtually all four-hundred-year-old sites, the Queen’s House has had a complicated history.
+Like all four-hundred-year-old sites, the Queen’s House has had a complicated history.
 As a public institution, we are committed to sharing stories that are often overlooked or hidden.
 In honour of LGBT History Month, we wanted to share two of these stories.

 By Zoe Mercer-Golden, Assistant Curator

-Building the Queen’s House
+The role of the Queen’s House

 Later queens in the Queen’s House